ted-ncg/labs/spend-money.md

    <br/>
    Want to: <a href="#">Spend Money?</a>
    ```
-   So you will need to add the appropriate `th` tag using what you've learned previously about `href`s.
+   You will need to add the appropriate `th` tag using what you've learned previously about `href`s.

 ### Create the Spend Money Page